Trump Admin NATO Contribution Review

 Who Benefits

-European NATO members may accelerate domestic procurement to offset reduced U.S. assets.
+European NATO members may increase their own defense budgets to offset potential U.S. reductions.

 Who Loses